codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/2display-data/README.md

 ## Steps

-1. Create a structure for displaying a number of albums as cards.
+1. In the app.component.html file, create a structure for displaying a number of albums as cards.

    ```html
    <div class="container">